AJB117/BBMP-Tutorials/general/how-to-programming/fundamentals/variables.md

 ## Types

 Every variable has a **type** according to what kind of data it can hold.
-A **type system** is a hierarchy of types that governs which types are sub-types of others.
+A **type system** is a hierarchy of types that governs their interactions and which types are allowed to be used with others.
 While Python and JavaScript are what are called [dynamically typed languages](https://en.wikipedia.org/wiki/Dynamic_programming_language), they still use a type system under the hood.
 Dart, on the other hand, is a statically typed language.

 The difference is that, in a dynamically typed language, data types of variables can be determined while the program is running, and programmers need not specify what type each variable is while writing their program.
 A statically typed language is the opposite; loosely speaking, data types must be specified at the time of writing the program.